KOBENDigital/Iconic/README.md

 Iconic has been tested with Umbraco 7.6 and 7.7.

 # Changelog
+-1.4
+    - Added feature to override Template for backoffice
+    - Fixed some languages issues
+    - Fixed issue with template not updating after inserting icon on page.

 - 1.3
 	- Support globalization. en and es included.
 	- Supports IE11